AllenReyes/react-a11y-tech-talk/README.md

 Modal Demo using Material UI.
 This flow shows proper focus management when opening or closing a modal.

+## Todo Workshop Widget

+This is a working Todo list widget.
+With this we can demo the following a11y issues:
+- Element focus outline
+- Alt text on an image
+- Button text
+- Child element not allowed in parent element
+- Focus management

 ## Available Scripts

 In the project directory, you can run: